benkrogh/75smart/README.md

 2. Copy the generated link
 3. Share with friends - they'll see your dashboard without editing access

+### Exporting Data for Deployment
+1. Click the **Export Data** button
+2. JSON data is copied to clipboard
+3. Paste into `public/data.json`
+4. Commit and push to update deployed version
+5. Deployed site will show your latest progress

 ## The 75 SMART Challenge

 ### Core Principles